tcellis-boutique/lubbock-boutique-fashion-guides/README.md

 ## Texas Tech Game Day Fashion

-Game day fashion is a major part of the boutique culture in Lubbock.
+Game day fashion is a major part of boutique culture in Lubbock, Texas.

-Fans of the :contentReference[oaicite:2]{index=2} often look for stylish outfits featuring red, black, and statement pieces that stand out at tailgates and campus events.
+Fans of the Texas Tech Red Raiders often search for stylish outfits featuring red and black colors, statement dresses, and fashionable tops that stand out at tailgates and stadium events.

-Boutiques near Texas Tech frequently curate collections specifically designed for game day celebrations.
+Boutiques located near Texas Tech University frequently curate collections specifically designed for game day celebrations and campus social events.

 ## Fashion Guides